Yumihoshi/CDTU-unity-SomeEasy-SystemsAndFuntions/README.md

 🌏 English | [🇨🇳 中文](README.zh-CN.md)

-Now we only have DialogueSystem
+Now we only have a easy DialogueSystem